syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/render-ej2-pdf-viewer-in-blazor.md

 ---
 layout: post
-title: Render JS PDF Viewer in Blazor | Syncfusion
+title: Render JS SfPdfViewer in Blazor | Syncfusion
-description: Learn here all about how to render the JS PDF Viewer in Syncfusion Blazor SfPdfViewer component and more.
+description: Learn here all about how to render the JS SfPdfViewer in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# Render JS PDF Viewer inside Blazor sfPdfViewer component
+# Render JS sfPdfViewer inside Blazor

-The Syncfusion's Blazor SfPdfViewer component allows you to render the JS PDF Viewer component inside the blazor component.
+The Syncfusion's Blazor SfPdfViewer component allows you to render the JS SfPdfViewer component inside the blazor component.

 The following code example shows how to render the JS PDF Viewer component into the blazor component.